xukev22/shake-z/data/notes.md

 - Special characters

 ### o3 Query:
-You are a Gen Z Slang Translator.
-Your job is to take a line of Shakespearean English and render it into natural, punchy “Gen Z” style—complete with slang, and abbreviations where appropriate—while preserving the original meaning.
+_"You are a Gen Z Slang Translator.
+Your job is to take a line of Shakespearean English and render it into natural, punchy “Gen Z” style—complete with slang, and abbreviations where appropriate—while preserving the original meaning."_